dgisolfi/dgisolfi/README.md

 My first attempt at python graphics

 ### ChatBot
-My first attempt(of many) at a bot that interperuts english and has some functions to assist someone.
+My first attempt(of many) at a bot that interprets english and has some functions to assist someone.

 ### Keylogger
-My completed version of a keylogger
+My completed version of a key-logger

 ### TwitterBot
 Another bot that uses the twitter API to read and posts tweets.
 This also introduced me to Node.JS

 ### chris-reminder-bot
-Yet another bot, this paticular one uses the twillio API to send SMS messages to my friend chris who needs to be reminded to work hard in school.
+Yet another bot, this particular one uses the twilio API to send SMS messages to my friend Chris who needs to be reminded to work hard in school.

+### groupme-chatbot
+A bot that uses the Groupme API to converse with my friends within Groupme itself.
+This is bot is set up on a Heroku server and the first version available here is 69.

 ### kayvan-chatbot
-A chatbot that is desgigned to learn from my friends coversation with it and build its abilty to speak english using the chatterbot module.
+A chatbot that is designed to learn from my friends conversation with it and build its ability to speak english using the chatterbot module.

-### groupme-chatbot
+### erin-message-bot

-A bot that uses the gruopme API to converse with my friends within gruopme itself.
-This is bot is set up on a heroku server and the first version available here is 69.
+A bot running on Heroku that uses the twilio API to send a encouraging text to Erin, then puts the function to sleep for x amount of time between 4-12 hours.